Hungry Horace

 Hungry Horace is a video game developed by Psion Software Ltd. and published by Sinclair Research in 1982 for Commodore 64, Dragon 32/64, Timex Sinclair 2068, ZX Spectrum, and later for Microsoft Windows and Android.
 It is the first game in the Horace series.
 The gameplay is noted to be very similar to Pac-Man, involving the collection of food pellets in a maze while avoiding enemies.
-Despite this, critical reception of the game was generally positive upon release.
+Hungry Horace was well received upon release.